May 31 update. We will keep updating this page as needed.

 This has the same requirement of a large setup with volunteers working over a long period of time as described above to make it possible to “pull” the plants into the grab bag flats, plus the added unknown of whether shoppers would want these grab bags as much as plants they specifically choose.

-Why don't you just delay the sale?
+Why didn't you just delay the sale?

 Several reasons: The plants keep growing out of their pots, the growers have schedules also, and no one knows that the limit on large events won't be extended.
-And the pandemic itself is a wildcard — no one knows when it will decrease.
+And the pandemic itself was a wildcard — no one knows when it will decrease.